School Leaders: Responding to bullying incidents

 - how the school will respond to bullying that takes place outside of school premises, but is affecting students' wellbeing at school.

-As with wider bullying prevention policies, teachers, students, parents and whānau should all have an opportunity to have input into the school’s policies on responding to bullying incidents.
+Teachers, students, parents and whānau should all have an opportunity to have input into the school’s policies on responding to bullying incidents.

 Staff can legally confiscate a device (phone or tablet) or an electronic item (such as a text or photo) if they believe it's likely to: